-However, since the intention is generally to sell the goods to an enterprise in another country, this consignment must be declared with transaction code 1 (i.e. a transfer of ownership between an enterprise in the Member State of consignment and an enterprise in another country).
-Say the goods are returned to the Member State of consignment because, for instance, they cannot be sold or are sold to an enterprise in the Member State of consignment, the "original" transaction (indicated with transaction code 1) only has to be corrected if it is statistically relevant (i.e. transaction code 9 instead of transaction code 1).
+However, since the intention is generally to sell the goods to an economic operator in another country, this consignment must be declared with nature of transaction code 1 (i.e. a transfer of ownership between an enterprise in the Member State of consignment and an enterprise in another country).

+Say the goods are returned to the Member State of consignment because, for instance, they cannot be sold or are sold to an economic operator in the Member State of consignment, the "original" transaction (indicated with nature of transaction code 1)

+only has to be corrected if it is statistically relevant (i.e. transaction code 9 instead of transaction code 1).